 - New York Super Lawyers, 2009-2013

-Representing FidoPharm in false advertising litigation brought by Merial in connection with market-leading FRONTLINE pet care product.
+Representing FidoPharm in false advertising litigation brought by Merial in connection with FRONTLINE pet care product.

 Bayer v.
 Sergeant's Pet Care (S.D.N.Y.
 2013)

 Lead counsel to Sergeant's in false advertising and unfair competition suit brought by Bayer Healthcare involving flea and tick control products.
-Following expedited discovery and a three day evidentiary hearing, Court ruled for Sergeant's on 7 of the 8 advertising claims targeted by Bayer.
+Settlement following expedited discovery and a three day evidentiary hearing on plaintiff's preliminary injunction motion, in which Court ruled for Sergeant's on 7 of the 8 advertising claims targeted by Bayer.